Service Hours are a graduation requirement for all Lake Orion High School students earning a diploma.

 If your submission of hours is denied:

-- Log in to your x2vol account and select Add Hours (this is where you will see all of your entries)
+- Log in to your x2vol account and select the Opportunities and Projects link and under that, the Activity Log (this is where you will see all of your entries)

-- Scroll to the Notes section.
+- Scroll to the Comments section.
 Here will be the reason your submission was denied.
 Most of the time, only editing is needed.

-- If editing is needed, make the changes, scroll down to the end of the form and click Submit again.
+- If editing is needed, make the changes, click save if needed, scroll down to the end of the form, click the button that says this submission is true and click Submit again.

 Most common reasons for a submission being denied: